01 Oct 21st Century Learning at Montclare

 Just like our students, educators and administrators are always learning at Montclare.
 The world seems to be moving so quickly around us as technology develops at lightning speed.
 Yet, our role as educators is to be thoughtful and thorough.
 We must ensure that, while we keep up-to-date with the latest developments in education, we are always focused on the individual growth of each of our young students.

-We will be excited to share with you our Hour of Code experiences and look forward to continuing to seek and implement innovative and meaningful ways of supporting our students in becoming life-long learners!
+We will be excited to share with you our future Hour of Code experiences and look forward to continuing to seek and implement innovative and meaningful ways of supporting our students in becoming life-long learners!

 Jenny Bruce is the Director of Communications for Montclare Children’s School and is currently enrolled at Teachers College, Columbia University in the Education Technology Specialist MA program.
 Always an avid learner and tech-fan, Jenny manages Montclare’s website, social media and supports education technology initiatives and professional development.
 She’s also a mother of two young boys, a blogger and a singer-songwriter (when she can).